Telcoin-Association/TNIPs/config/README.md

 # Configs

-Configuration files for markdown linter, spell checking, and the TNIP validator.
+Configuration files for markdown linter, markdown link linter, spell checking, and the TNIP validator.